icopy-site/awesome-cn/docs/awesome/awesome-godot.md

 - [Godot Shaders](https://godotshaders.com/) - A community-driven shader library for the Godot game engine.
 - [Godotes](https://godotes.com/) - Weekly micro data analysis reports about the Godot engine and its ecosystem.
 - [Gotm.io](https://gotm.io/about) - A website for hosting HTML5 games that were made in Godot.
-- [The Godot Report](https://www.thegodotreport.com/) - A newsletter with news, tutorials, game and demo releases and more.

 ## Other